Kotlin/KEEP/proposals/objects-composition.md

 * **Prototype**: Not started

 ## Synopsis
-Aggregation is one of mostly used patterns in OOP that helps to create more complex logic using combination of other projects with respect to encapsulation.
+Composition and aggregation are frequently used patterns in OOP that helps to create more complex logic using combination of other projects with respect to encapsulation.
 Kotlin offers several ways to simplify aggregation in some cases:

 * [Implementation by Delegation](https://kotlinlang.org/docs/reference/delegation.html#implementation-by-delegation) under the hood aggregates original implementation of interface and delegates method calls of top-level class to aggregated implementation
 * [Companion object](https://kotlinlang.org/docs/reference/object-declarations.html#companion-objects) allows to aggregate singleton object at class-level (not instance level) and make their members to be accessible without instantiation of outer class.

 But there is no way to achieve the same convenience as provided by **companion** objects at instance-level rather than class-level.

-The main idea of this proposal is to give implicit access to members of aggregated object rather than existing **val**/**var** declarations with dot notation for accessing their members.
+The main idea of this proposal is to give implicit access to members of aggregated/composed object rather than existing **val**/**var** declarations with dot notation for accessing their members.

 ## Language implementation

 ### C++-like syntax
 C++ supports private inheritance using **private** keyword declared before parent class name in inheritance list.
-This syntax can be reused in Kotlin to declare aggregated objects:
+This syntax can be reused in Kotlin to declare composition:
 ```kotlin
 class Derived(a: Int, b: Int): private Base1(a + b), Base2(a), Serializable{